hyginn/rptPlus/README.md

 This is especially useful for loading packages.
 Since I usually need to run checks for Bioconductor compatibility, I also load the `BiocCheck` package.
 That's convenient, but obviously does not need to be included in the package itself.
 Also, there are a number of `Suggests:` packages mentioned in the `DESCRIPTION` file.
 Since these are not required for the actual package function, the package installer does not download them.
 But we do need them e.g. for building a vignette.
 Thus we chack and warn from `.Rprofile` if they are not already present on your machine.

-On startup, you will see a few messages about installed packages, this come from `.Rprofile`.
+On startup, you will see a few messages about installed packages, these come from `.Rprofile`.

 Verify that `checkEnds()` is listed as a function in your RStudio project's "Environment" pane.
 If it is missing, either you don't have an `.Rprofile` file, or something caused `source()`ing the file to be aborted during startup.